QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 * 👉 It can be used in [PHP](../php/_general/index.md) scripts
 * 👉 It can be used in [JavaScript](../javascript/_general/index.md) scripts
-* 👉 It pretty similar to [XML](/programming-languages/others/data/xml.md) which is used on Android/...
+* 👉 It's pretty similar to [XML](/programming-languages/others/data/xml.md) which is used on Android/...

 **Where to learn?**